Board These 8 Beautiful Trains In Arizona For An Unforgettable Experience

 When the locomotive first began its entrance into the West, it served as a sign of technological and settler progression into seemingly unknown territories but it also signaled a rapidly changing world for the Indigenous peoples.
 In fact, even the settlers who benefited from the train’s trail of progress seemed ambivalent to fully adapting to the technology and that attitude has continued into more modern times.

-Arizona, despite the vast number of tracks spanning the state, actually has few operating passenger trains still in operation.
-A number of railroad museums exist, along with displays in parks and train enthusiast groups, to give a small glimpse of the impact the railroad had on Arizonans over the centuries.
+Despite the vast number of tracks spanning the state, there are actually few passenger trains still in operation.
+A number of railroad museums exist, along with displays in parks, train enthusiast groups, and scenic train trips in Arizona to give a small glimpse of the impact the railroad has had here over the centuries.
 Here are eight examples of how the iron horse continues to have an impact on Arizona’s culture today.

-Have you visited any of these sites or ridden on a train before?
+Have you visited any of these sites or taken one of these scenic train trips in Arizona before?
 We would love to hear your experiences in the comments!

 Scenic Train Trips In Arizona